openfisca/openfisca.org/CONTRIBUTING.md

 openapi_spec: https://api.demo.openfisca.org/latest/spec  # optional URL of an OpenAPI specification file
 ```

+> For future reference: we decided to go with ISO-3166-2 in package filenames instead of using the package manager identifier because the filesystem and package manager identifiers have different constraints.
+In particular, package managers respect case (even though they might resolve differently-cased names to the same package), while many filesystems do not.
+A secondary reason is that most package manager IDs are prefixed with OpenFisca, which does not make much sense in the context of the OpenFisca website.
+Going with ISO-3166-2 enables package maintainers to be creative with their package names while maintaining clear discoverability for Core maintainers.

 ### License

 By publishing your reuse, you publish the description, illustration and all associated metadata under a [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/) (CC-BY) license, attributed to the `author` listed in the document.
 This enables the Core team and other contributors to easily feature your product in, for example, yearly activity reports, conferences, social media, and other public events.